michelled/weavly.org/src/robot-activities/testing-loop.md

 relatedRobotActivities:
   - Free Play with Dash
   - Tracing shapes with Dash
-description: The purpose of this activity is to allow learners to build sequences.
+description: This activity communicates a sequences, like a game of telephone, except using code.
 whatYouNeed: >-
   ### Tools

-  A device to access Weavly and/or Block.ly, Dash, and Dot
+  Device to access Weavly and/or Block.ly, Dash, and Dot

   ### Skills